Hoverbear/rust-education-paper/paper.md

     address: Computer Science, University of Victoria
 tags: [Education, Rust, Operating Systems]
 abstract: |
-    Some bugs are just that --- a one off.
+    Some bugs are just that---a one off.
 A wayward moth that just happens to be innocently fluttering through the wrong relay at the wrong time.
 But some kinds of bugs aren't like that.
-Instead, they have risen to superstar popularity, plaguing veterans and newcomers alike.
+Instead, they have risen to superstar status, plaguing veterans and newcomers alike.
     But what if these aren't bugs at all?
 What if they are actual deficiencies in safety and robustness offered by the C programming language as a consequence of the degree to which guesswork is introduced.
 Here we explore a more explicit approach to systems level programming supported by Rust, which we believe will better promote understanding of design intent, and eliminate some of the guesswork.
-We consider this in the context of an offering of a typical OS course, where students often first encounter these deficiencies, and in light of the classic bugs identified almost 15 years ago by Engler.
+Guided by a set of classic, but still relevant, bugs identified almost 15 years ago by Engler, we consider this in the context of the new generation of students learning about systems in a typical OS course, where students often first encounter these deficiencies.
 references:
   - id: rust
     title: Rust